What Should You Wear to a Funeral in the UK?

 Choosing what to wear to a funeral is one of those questions that can feel surprisingly stressful, particularly at an already difficult time.
 The good news is that the rules around funeral attire in the UK are less rigid than they once were, and the most important principle is straightforward: dress in a way that shows respect for the deceased and consideration for their family.

 This guide covers traditional expectations, modern funeral dress codes, religious and cultural variations, what to avoid, and specific guidance for children and teenagers.
+If you need to arrange a funeral, /find-a-funeral-director/ can help you find a trusted, NAFD-accredited funeral director near you.

 Traditional UK Funeral Attire